efecte8/funcraft/README.md

 Funcraft stands as an AI-driven solution for photo editing enthusiasts.
 By harnessing the capabilities of the SDXL 1.0 diffuser model, Funcraft delivers powerful image manipulation possibilities.
 The frontend GUI offers a seamless way to interact with custom-tuned pipelines, empowering users to effortlessly boost the awesomeness of their images!

 ## Highlights
 - Leverage the SDXL 1.0 diffuser model for advanced image editing.
+Blazing fast generations with latent consistency lora.
 - Perform tasks like text-to-image conversion, image-to-image transformations, and inpainting.
 - Optimize GPU memory usage through the diffuser pipeline inheritance feature.
 - Completely free to use, ensuring accessibility to all users.
 - No need for a high-performance local GPU; the backend utilizes Google Colab's T4 GPU for processing.
-- The average image generation time is 45 seconds at the free tier colab.
+- The average image generation time is 5 seconds at the free tier colab.

 ## Features
 - **Text-to-Image:** Transform text inputs into compelling images with just a few clicks.